ecarnovsky/blog/README.md

 Back End: Spring Boot with Maven.

-You can also see it in its current state [here](https://blog-4rqo.onrender.com) (Will take about three minutes to load).
+You can also see it in its current state [here](https://blog-4rqo.onrender.com) (Will take a few minutes to load).